- 37Shares

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.
+As an Amazon Associate, I earn from qualifying purchases.

-Let’s talk about the magic circle.
+Let’s talk about the magic ring.

 WTF is a magic ring/circle?